 Meat Patties Recipe – How to Make Russian Kotleti

 Transfer to a serving plate when cooked

-If you liked Russian Kotleti Recipe , I would appreciate it so much if you would share it on Pinterest or you could give the recipe a star review!
+If you enjoyed the Russian Kotleti recipe, I would greatly appreciate it if you could share it on Pinterest or give the recipe a star rating!

+Meat Patties Recipe – How to Make Russian Kotleti